Best Piano Brands in the World

 In a world of German machines (now we sound like a movie trailer), there is a rare and stunning jewel – an American piano recognized among the world’s best.
 But let’s start from the beginning.

 Over 150 years of its legendary presence in the music world, Steinway amassed over 125 patents, completely dominated the piano world, and produced some of the most lauded and beautiful pianos the world has ever seen.
 From the White House to Carnegie Hall, Juilliard to Yale – the world is populated with proud all-Steinway institutions.
 If only Steinway could see the fruit of their labor rise to such heights.
-Today Steinway also leads with hi-tech inventions.
-In 2015 Steinway acquired a private digital player developer company Live Performance for its flagship model XL created by Wayne Stahne and re-branded it as Steinway Spirio.
-This player piano system is so precise that it reproduces the highest caliber of piano performance remotely.
+Today, Steinway also leads with hi-tech inventions.
+In 2015, Steinway acquired a private digital player developer company, Live Performance, for its flagship model XL created by Wayne Stahne and re-branded it as Steinway Spirio.
+This player piano system is so precise that it reproduces the highest caliber of piano performance.
 Many reputable piano competitions are beginning to utilize Spirio technology to open participation globally.
 Steinway also has a metronome app for Android and iOS systems.
 The world’s most famous pianists, from Horowitz to Lang Lang, praise Steinway pianos for their sound, action, and top quality.
 One hundred fifty years after being founded by Steinway, this piano maker has become a global juggernaut covering all piano market niches: from affordable entry-level brand Essex to a 2.5 million dollar Fibonacci masterpiece.
 The price range of Steinway grand pianos is $63,000-$2.6 million.

 9. Shigeru Kawai